Corporate Governance

 Shareholders and Other Stakeholders

 There is regular dialogue with shareholders through a planned programme of investor relations which includes formal presentations of the Group’s results by members of the Board.
-Meetings also take place with institutional investors and analysts as required and there is regular communication with shareholders through the Annual and Interim Reports and Sportech’s corporate website.
+Meetings also take place with institutional investors as required and there is regular communication with shareholders through the Annual Report and Sportech’s corporate website.
 The Non-executive Directors have taken steps to develop an understanding of major shareholders’ views of the Company (in particular, in relation to any areas where the Non-executive Director has responsibility through their role as Chair or a member of a committee).

 The Board ensures that workplace policies and practices are consistent with the Company’s values and support its long-term sustainable success.
 Group HR undertake regular reviews of policies and report to the Board accordingly.
 The Company has a confidential whistleblowing process which all employees have access to.
 In addition, Board members and senior management encourage open conversations on all matters of concern.